pksohn/cp220-urban-regional-economy/Lecture Notes/0829-regionalgrowthanddivergence.md

 * Washington has a better port
 - When railway was being built across the US, went first to Seattle
 - Boeing set up in Seattle in 1916

+These advantages accumulate and there is **path dependency**.

+## Regions and Metropolitan Areas

+Metro areas:
+* Nodal in character
+* Have a center and a periphery
+* Tend to be more diverse, more heterogeneous
+* They tend to have a denser core because of travel and cost efficiencies, and a less dense periphery.

+Regions:
+* Subnational areas
+* Homogeneous across some characteristic (culture, resources)
+* Functionality (designated as a region, top-down designation as an administrative area)